-But does a combination of the two make a great pet too?
+But does a mixture of these two popular breeds make a great pet too?

 Where Does the Shih Tzu Chihuahua Mix Come From?